If you visit Cerbère, by road or by sea, you can’t fail to notice the Art Deco hotel on the seafront, built to ressemble à ship.

 On the downside, toilets and showers were shared.

-The Le Belvédère du Rayon Vert, to use its full name (a nod to Verne or Rimbaud perhaps), was the brainchild of Jean de Léon, owner of the station buffet, which gives an idea of the sort of business he was pulling in; Cerbère must have been quite the busy town back then.
+Le Belvédère du Rayon Vert, to use its full name, was the brainchild of Jean de Léon, owner of the station buffet, which gives an idea of the sort of business he was pulling in; Cerbère must have been quite the busy town back then.

-The architect was one Léon Baille, of whose oeuvre we know little beyond this striking little period masterpiece formally inspired in contemporary naval architecture and wedged into a tiny plot between the railway and the sea.
+The architect was Léon Baille.
+Little is known of him other than the creation of this striking piece of naval architecture, wedged into a tiny plot between the railway and the sea.

 Still the hotel struggled on, finally closing its doors in 1983.
 The building has remained in the family to this day and is now listed as a monument historique.